-Today's data-dependent businesses are significantly impacted by the quality of their data.
+Today's data-dependent HR and Recruiting teams are significantly impacted by the quality of data.
 Every forecast and business decision is driven by data, so it's easy to see how bad data could negatively impact the bottom line.
-Here are seven common data issues to watch for in your business.
+Here are seven common data issues to watch for in your talent data.

 2. Excessive Data